In 1979, four people had a dream of forming a choir consisting of members

 from a variety of ethnic backgrounds.
 The music was to reflect the cultural mosaic

 of the members and their Canadian Heritage.
-Since that time, the choir
+Since that time, our community choir

-has grown from a dozen people to a group of approximately 55 choristers with backgrounds
+has grown from a dozen people to a group of approximately 55 chorister with backgrounds

 from 26 countries.

 concept that makes the choir unique, the music

 continues to reflect the Multicultural Heritage